-Hours: 3 classroom + 0 lab/studio Prereguisite(s): CIT 500.
+Prerequisite(s): CIT 500.

-Prerequisite OR Co-requisite: CIT 501 or consent of MSCIT director.
+Prerequisite OR Co-requisite: CIT 501 or consent of MSCIT

 Database administration concepts; procedural extensions to SQL; installing and configuring a database server; creating and configuring database in-stances; user management and security; backup and monitoring activities.